-Prebiotics are present in whole grains, millets, raw bananas, green leafy vegetables and legumes.
+Prebiotics are present in whole grains, millet, raw bananas, green leafy vegetables and legumes.
 Prebiotics aids in the formation of probiotics, which are ‘good bacteria’ found in your gut.
 All prebiotics are fibres but not all fibres are prebiotics.
 Insoluble fibres are difficult for the body to digest and absorb passing relatively intact through the digestive system.
 However, it can also fuel certain kinds of bacteria in the gut flora that we need.

 The term ‘nutraceutical’ was coined by Stephen De Felice in 1989, which is the combination of nutrition and pharmaceutical.
-Nutraceutical simply means that the food which provides health benefits as well as helpful in the prevention and treatment of diseases.
+Nutraceutical simply means that food which provides health benefits as well is helpful in the prevention and treatment of diseases.
 Nutraceuticals are whole foods that are concentrated and packed in the form of capsules, pills, powders and so on.

 Popular nutraceuticals include ginseng, carotenes, quercetin, lutein etc. Nutraceuticals are quite beneficial in the treatment of allergies, Alzheimer’s disease, cardiovascular disease, diabetes, obesity, chronic kidney disease, cancer, and Parkinson’s disease.
 Nutraceuticals are broadly classified into various categories which include dietary supplements, functional food, medicinal food, and ‘farmaceuticals’ – The term farmaceuticals is a combination of the words ‘farm’ and ‘pharmaceuticals’.
 Farmaceuticals are components produced from modified agricultural crops or animals.

-The dietary supplements refer to the product that contains nutrients derived from food products and are often concentrated in the form of liquid, capsule, powder or pill form.
+The dietary supplements refer to product that contains nutrients derived from food products and are often concentrated in the form of liquid, capsule, powder or pill form.
 Functional food includes fortified whole foods and nutrient-enriched food that may reduce the risk of chronic heart diseases.
-Medicinal foods are formulated to be consumed or administered internally under the supervision of a physician and its intended use is specific dietary management of a disease or condition.
+Medicinal foods are formulated to be consumed or administered internally under the supervision of a physician and their intended use is specific dietary management of a disease or condition.